Treorchy: Culture

-Attractions in the town include the Parc and Dare Hall, home of the Treorchy Male Choir and the Parc and Dare band.
-The hall also provides entertainment as a venue for cinema, theatre and pantomime, and for school eisteddfodau and other performances.
+Attractions in the town include the Parc and Dare Hall, home of the Treorchy Male Choir and the Parc and Dare Band.
+The hall also provides entertainment as a venue for cinema, theatre, and pantomime, as well as for school eisteddfodau and other performances.

 Treorchy hosted the National Eisteddfod in 1928, the only time the event has been held in the Rhondda.

 Sport

-Treorchy RFC is the rugby union club, nicknamed the Zebras.
+Treorchy RFC is the town's rugby union club, nicknamed 'the Zebras'.

-Treorchy also has 6 tennis courts, situated in Ystradfechan Park, and is the home of the Rhondda Lawn Tennis Club.
+Treorchy also has six tennis courts, situated in Ystradfechan Park, and is the home of the Rhondda Lawn Tennis Club.

 Upper Rhondda Cricket Club play on Ystradfechan Fields in Treorchy.
-The club was founded in 2002 when Blaenrhondda CC and Treorchy CC merged, they also have a women's side which was the first women's cricket team in the Rhondda when they started in 2019.
+The club was founded in 2002 when Blaenrhondda CC and Treorchy CC merged.
+They also have a women's side, which was the first women's cricket team in the Rhondda when it was established in 2019.